Citrix Reports First Quarter 2018 Financial Results

-For the first quarter of fiscal year 2017, Citrix achieved revenue from continuing operations of $663 million, compared to $659 million in the first quarter of fiscal year 2016, representing 1 percent revenue growth.
+For the first quarter of fiscal year 2018, Citrix achieved revenue of $697 million, compared to $663 million in the first quarter of fiscal year 2017, representing 5 percent revenue growth.

-Net income from continuing operations for the first quarter of fiscal year 2017 was $70 million, or $0.44 per diluted share, compared to $73 million, or $0.47 per diluted share, for the first quarter of fiscal year 2016.
-Net income from continuing operations for the first quarter of fiscal year 2017 and 2016 includes restructuring charges of $8 million and $46 million, respectively, for severance and facility closing costs.
-Additionally, net income from continuing operations for the first quarter of fiscal year 2017 includes $46 million in charges relating to changes in the Company’s expectations of realizability of certain state R&D tax credits resulting from the separation of the GoTo business, partially offset by a tax benefit of approximately $18 million from the adoption of Accounting Standard Update 2016-09 in the first quarter of fiscal year 2017.
+Net income for the first quarter of fiscal year 2018 was $144 million, or $0.99 per diluted share, compared to $70 million, or $0.44 per diluted share, for the first quarter of fiscal year 2017.
+Net income for the first quarter of fiscal year 2018 and 2017 includes restructuring charges of $6 million and $8 million, respectively, for severance and facility closing costs.
+Additionally, net income for the first quarter of fiscal year 2017 includes $46 million in charges related to changes in the company’s expectations of the realizability of certain state R&D tax credits resulting from the separation of the GoTo business, partially offset by a tax benefit of approximately $18 million from the adoption of Accounting Standard Update 2016-09 in the first quarter of fiscal year 2017.

-Non-GAAP net income from continuing operations for the first quarter of fiscal year 2017 was $152 million, or $0.97 per diluted share, compared to $155 million, or $1.00 per diluted share for the first quarter of fiscal year 2016.
-Non-GAAP net income from continuing operations for the first quarter of fiscal year 2017 and 2016 excludes the effects of stock-based compensation expense, amortization of acquired intangible assets, amortization of debt discount, restructuring charges, separation costs, and the tax effects related to these items.
-Non-GAAP net income from continuing operations for the first quarter of fiscal year 2017 also excludes charges relating to changes in the Company’s expectations of realizability of certain state R&D tax credits resulting from the separation of the GoTo business.
+Non-GAAP net income for the first quarter of fiscal year 2018 was $184 million, or $1.29 per diluted share, compared to $152 million, or $0.97 per diluted share for the first quarter of fiscal year 2017.
+Non-GAAP net income for the first quarter of fiscal years 2018 and 2017 excludes the effects of stock-based compensation expense, amortization of acquired intangible assets, amortization of debt discount, restructuring charges, and the tax effects related to these items.
+Non-GAAP net income for the first quarter of fiscal year 2017 also excludes separation costs and the tax effect related to this item and charges related to changes in the company’s expectations of the realizability of certain state R&D tax credits resulting from the separation of the GoTo business.
+Non-GAAP net income per diluted share for the first quarter of fiscal years 2018 and 2017 also reflects the anti-dilutive impact of the company’s convertible note hedges.

 Q1 Financial Summary